ConeDragon/docs/building/tooling/test-runners/interface.md

 ### Allowed run time

-The test runner gets 100% machine resources for a 20 second window per solution.
+The test runner gets 100% machine resources for a 20-second window per solution.
 After 20 seconds, the process is halted and reports a time-out.

 ## Output format